 - Open a new text message

-- In the message field, type Outage, and use any key word indicators you set up during registration (i.e. Outage Barn)
+- In the message field, type: Outage (use any keyword location indicators you set up during registration (e.g., Outage Home)

 - Determine if the outage is on the transmission or distribution system.
 Power is delivered to cooperative-owned substations over national and regional transmission lines owned and operated by transmission providers.
 When a transmission line is down, that provider must restore service before we can determine issues on our distribution system.
 Learn more about our role in the delivery of electricity.